 - Realistic Expectations – At Audienz, we hire great people and expect to deliver great content.
 That’s a realistic expectation.
 It’s not reasonable to expect perfection.
 However, great sits neatly between satisfactory and perfect, and stands as an achievable goal.

-When you can project confidence, solicit open and honest feedback, trust as individuals and teammates, remain disciplined, and possess a desire to be great, your content can be better than good enough.
+When you can project confidence, solicit open and honest feedback, trust as individuals and teammates, remain disciplined, and possess a desire to be great, your content creation process can be better than good enough.